joseook/api-movie/README.md

 Contributions are welcome!
 If you encounter any issues or have improvements to suggest, feel free to open an issue or submit a pull request.

+## Observation

+This project was created with the aim of student learning

 ## License

 This project is licensed under the [MIT License](LICENSE).